Competition

 The thrower has the right to pivot in any direction.
 However, once the marker has established a legal defensive position, the thrower may not pivot into the marker.

 The thrower has 10 seconds to throw the Frisbee.
-The marker counts out loud, “Stall 1, stall 2, stall 3, etc.,” to determine when the time is up.
+The marker counts aloud, “Stall 1, stall 2, stall 3, etc.,” to signal when time is up.

 The offense retains possession if the Frisbee is caught simultaneously by offensive and defensive players.